North Nowra

 North Nowra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 13 projects likely impacting the region.
-Notable initiatives include Landcom Bomaderry Build-to-Rent Apartments, The Yards at Bomaderry, the upgrade of Bomaderry High School, and SCaRP - Bomaderry Sporting Complex Redevelopment.
-Below is a list detailing those most relevant.
+Thirteen projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Landcom Bomaderry Build-to-Rent Apartments, The Yards at Bomaderry, upgrade of Bomaderry High School, and redevelopment of SCaRP - Bomaderry Sporting Complex.

 Professional plan users can use the search below to filter and access additional projects.